binitabudhathoki/Excel-Projects/README.md

-# "yearly budget tracking"
+# yearly budget tracking
-hello
-my project is about yearly budget tracking. it contains: waterfall chart: - Shows how values increase/decrease over time Used in: - Budget Tracking funnel chart:Shows drop-off across process stages
+i have created a project about yearly budget tracking. it contains: waterfall chart: - Shows how values increase/decrease over time Used in: - Budget Tracking funnel chart:Shows drop-off across process stages